cloned2k16/vlc-android/README.md

 build it is quite easy , even in windos 10 ..
 the tricky part is to get the main VLC library built ..

-so.. this fork is mostly intended for make overall compilation easier ..
+so.. this fork is mostly intended to make overall compilation easier ..

 ## Contribute